ferenk/github-tests/README.md

 ## Configuration

 ### 1. Installation
-#### 1.1 From Obsidian's Community plugins
+#### 1.1 From Obsidian's Community plugin collection
 **Suggested method**, the easiest way to install:
 1. Open settings (Gear icon)
 2. Click **Options / Community plugins / Community plugins, Browse...** button
 3. Search for "Tokenz"
 4. Install and Enable
+5. Start typing some pre-installed token, e.g. ``:)``
 #### 1.2 From sources
 It's also possible to install it manually:
 1. Get the sources: ``git clone https://github.com/ferenk/obsidian-tokenz``
 2. Init the sources folder: ``cd obsidian-tokenz; npm install``
-3. Built the plugin: ``npm run build``
+3. Build the plugin: ``npm run build``
 4. Create a folder in your Obsidian wallet: ``mkdir <your wallet's path>/.obsidian/plugins/tokenz``
 5. Copy the plugin's files **main.js**, **manifest.json**, **styles.css** into the folder just created
 6. Restart Obsidian and enable the "Tokenz" plugin
 7. Start typing ``:)``

 ### 2. User defined code maps
 It's easy to define your own code maps.
 You can choose any format for your short codes (tokens).
-But you can also mix different formats (see 5.).
+But you can also mix different formats (see 4.).
 1. Choose a name for your code map, e.g **my code map**
 2. Create a folder named **data** in <Your wallet's path>/.obsidian/plugins/tokenz
 3. Create an index file of the code maps in the data folder just created.
 It's name must be **maps.lst**.